totr/terraform-kube/docs/getting-started.md

-Add the following parameters to the file <PROJECT_ID>.tfvars in *environments* folder.
+Add the following parameters to the file <PROJECT_ID>.tfvars.
 ```
 domain =
 email =